 Every electronics circuit is made of basic electronics components.
 The combination of these components determines the behavior and purpose of a circuit.
 Same resistors, diodes, and capacitors connected in some way may make a power supply circuit.
 But the same components with different arrangements may end in a whole different circuit.

 Following are the brief introductions to these basic components.
 I have decided to make a separate blog on each component.
 For some, I have already done and some are under process.
 I will keep updating this post as we progress together.
-And I think it would be a great idea to have own basic electronics component kit (Amazon link) so that you can actually see and feel every component by yourself and use them to build you own first circuit.

 It is the first component you will encounter in learning electronics.
 I remember it was my first day in engineering university, the first lab was to learn about the measuring resistance using a multimeter.
 This is how I was introduced to the resistor.
 If this is the first you are introducing to resistor through this post.
 Well, you can buy me a Ferrari then.
 Just kidding!